 The File Audit Report includes information about the activities performed by each user on the files and folders in your domain, making it easy to track down various activities across your assets at a user level.
 We'll walk you through how to run a File Audit Report, what each parameter does, and what's included in the report.

-Audit Reports are available for Office plans or higher that purchase the Advanced Security Package.
+Audit Reports are available for Office plans or higher who have purchased the Advanced Security Package.

 If you'd like to learn more, our Reports & Auditing Overview article covers all of the reports available to you.